-If you are a Teesside Hospice patient and would like access to your medical records, orcopies of hospice correspondence regarding your treatment, please ask a memberof our team.
+If you are a patient and would like access to your medical records, or copies of hospice correspondence regarding your treatment, please ask a member of our team.

 Yes, at anytime.
-To respect other patients’ privacy, please set your phone to silent andask your visitors to use their mobiles away from patient areas.
+To respect other people's privacy, please set your phone to silent and ask your visitors to use their mobiles away from patient areas.

 Smoking isn’t permitted within the hospice building, for the safety and comfort of all patients and staff.
 There's a designated outside smoking area for patients use only.
 Patients may be assisted by their family/carer to gain access to this area.
 We respectively request that all visitors refrain from smoking on hospice grounds.